EMI(LEGAL) - MISCELLANEOUS INSTRUCTIONAL POLICIES: STUDY OF RELIGION

 An elective course that combines the courses described above.

-A district may offer a course, other than the course authorized by Education Code 28.011, in the academic study of the Hebrew Scriptures, the New Testament, or both for local credit or for state elective credit towards high school graduation.
+The District may offer a course, other than the course authorized by Education Code 28.011, in the academic study of the Hebrew Scriptures, the New Testament, or both for local credit or for state elective credit towards high school graduation.

 Education Code 28.011; 19 TAC 74.36; Att'y Gen. Op.
 GA-657 (2008)